kingluddite/web-dev-notes/js/express/01-introduction.md

 $ npm install express --save
 ```

+* --save saves express to your package.json dependencies
 * git status
-    - you will see that node_modules is being tracked
+    - you will see that `node_modules` is being tracked

 ## Add `.gitignore`
 ```